A day trip from Antigua is the perfect way to explore the Central and Western Highlands of Guatemala.

 Cost: Transport + activities

-Chichicastenango is a sprawling city in the Western Highlands.
-Famous for its open-air craft market (said to be the largest in Latin America), it receives quite a number of tourists visiting on a day trip from Antigua or Guatemala City.
+Chichicastenango is a sprawling city in the Western Highlands, famous for its open-air craft market that is said to be the largest in Latin America.
+Many tourists visit on a day trip from Antigua or Guatemala City.

 Market days are colorful, crowded, and can get a bit crazy.
 Tours from either Antigua or Guatemala City tend to last all day (up to 10 hours), seeing as Chichi is quite far to get to (2.5 hours each way).

-Either way, while Chichicastenango feels like a “must-visit” it takes a lot of effort to reach for such a short time.
+While Chichicastenango feels like a “must-visit,” it takes a lot of effort to reach for such a short time.
 You may want to consider just shopping the many craft markets in Antigua instead.

 10. Lake Atitlán & Mayan Towns